Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 $display("Time=%0t : clk=%b, reset=%b", $time, clk, reset);

-This prints the simulation time and values of the clock/reset signals.
+In this example, the simulation time and values of the clock/reset signals are output.

-Combine with if statements for selective logging: if (reset) $display("Reset asserted at %0t", $time);
+3. Conditional message display By combining with if statements you can log messages only when specific conditions are met. if (reset) $display("Reset asserted at %0t", $time);

 $display("Hello");